-Each athlete is required to register with his/her team through the League's registration website.
-A parent or legal guardian must register the student if the student is under the age of 18 prior to the registration deadline date.
+Each athlete is required to register with his/her team through the Athlete Management System in ClayTargetGo.com A parent or legal guardian must register the student if the student is under the age of 18 prior to the registration deadline date.
 All registrants must agree to all terms regarding Sportsmanship, Medical Consent, and Consent & Waiver.